kaustubhk24/blog.kaustubh.codes/_posts/2021-03-07-free-whatsapp-floating-button.md

   - whatsapp chat button
   - whatsapp floating button
 ---
-To increase leads on your website you might be looking to add FREE WhataApp Floating Button on your website, It&#8217;s too easy to add, Let&#8217;s see ,
+To increase leads on your website you might be looking to add FREE WhataApp Floating Button on your website, It's too easy to add, Let's see ,

-First Visit <a aria-label="SwayAlgo Tools (opens in a new tab)" href="https://blog.kaustubh.codes/qpjy" target="_blank" rel="noreferrer noopener" class="rank-math-link">SwayAlgo Tools</a>,
+First Visit <a aria-label="Kaustubh K. (opens in a new tab)" href="https://blog.kaustubh.codes/qpjy" target="_blank" rel="noreferrer noopener" class="rank-math-link">Kaustubh K.</a>,

 You will see interface like screenshot below,<figure class="wp-block-image size-large">